Configuring the Setup Program

 Would you like to enter basic management setup? [yes/no]: yes

 Step 2 Enter a host name for the switch, and press Return.

-On a command switch, the host name is limited to 28 characters; on a member switch to 31 characters.
+On a command switch, the host name is limited to 28 characters, and to 31 characters on a member switch.
 Do not use -n, where n is a number, as the last character in a host name for any switch.

 Enter host name [Switch]: host_name

-Step 3 Enter an enable secret password, and press Return.
+Step 3 Enter a secret password, and press Return.

 The password can be from 1 to 25 alphanumeric characters, can start with a number, is case sensitive, allows spaces, but ignores leading spaces.
 The secret password is encrypted, and the enable password is in plain text.